WPI-CS3733-2024D/team-agilecodesters/documents/ProjectGroupReport_1.md

 As a student, I can see the department this faculty member works in.
 - Connor,

 As a student, I should submit a brief statement describing why I am interested in this research topic and what I hope to gain by participating in that project.
--
+- Amber

 As a student, I can share another professor as a reference so that they can share their recommendations on my behalf.
 -